benopotamus/django-htmx-okayjack/README.rst

            return HxSuccessResponse(request, {'form': form})
        return HxErrorResponse(request, {'form': form})

-As you can see, all of the UI logic about which template to use for success and error responses has been moved to the template, leaving the ``views.py`` to just specify whether the response should be treated as a success or error.
+As you can see, all of the UI logic about which template, target, etc to use for success and error responses has been moved to the template, leaving the ``views.py`` to just specify whether the response should be treated as a success or error.

 API
 ===